DEFRA/defra-docker-node/README.md

 It is recommended that services use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build) to produce production and development images, each extending the appropriate parent, from a single Dockerfile.

-### Example files
+### Example file

-[Examples](https://github.com/DEFRA/defra-docker-node/tree/main/examples) are provided to show how parent images can be extended for different types of services.
-These should be a good starting point for building Node services conforming to Defra standards.

-`Dockerfile.web` - This is an example web project, that requires a build step to create some static files that are used by the web front end.

-`Dockerfile.service` - This is an example project that doesn't expose any external ports (a message based service).
-There is also no build step in this Dockerfile.
+[`examples/Dockerfile`](https://github.com/DEFRA/defra-docker-node/tree/main/examples) shows how the parent images can be extended for a Node service, with `development` and `production` targets.
+There's no separate stage for running tests — run `npm test` directly, on the host or in CI, against the same source tree used by the `development` stage.
+If your service has no build step, delete the `RUN npm run build` lines and copy from the `development` stage directly in the production stage instead of from `production-build`.

 ## Supported Node.js versions